Lollobar17/Network_Security_Lab/05_gap_analysis/gap_analysis.md

 **Scenario:** 01 — Network Scanning
 **Severity:** High
 **MITRE Expected:** T1046 — Network Service Discovery

+> [!CAUTION]
+> This is the most critical gap — network scanning is the first phase
+> of virtually every attack.
+Without detection at this stage, all
+> subsequent attack phases will also go undetected until much later.

 **Description:**
 The SIEM did not detect the Nmap port scan executed against the host.